Two men arrested on suspicion of arson after fire breaks out in Norfolk

 Northamptonshire Fire and Rescue said crews tackled a fire in Spinney Hill, Braunston, on Sunday, which was caused by a disposable barbecue.

-It added that it was dealing with “a number of incidents”, including a field fire in Northfield Road, Cransley, which is being tackled by eight fire engines.
+It added that it dealt with “a number of incidents”, including a field fire in Northfield Road, Cransley, which was tackled by eight fire engines.

-Humberside Fire & Rescue said they were tackling a “large field fire” near St Andrews Quay in Hull.
+Humberside Fire & Rescue said they tackled a “large field fire” near St Andrews Quay in Hull.

 They said: “Motorists are advised to proceed with caution and local residents to keep windows and doors closed due to the large volume of smoke in the area.”